hellesand/Assignment-3-5-Data-Science/README.md

 - Assignment 5 is written in R, using the code given from class.
 The files are located under the folder "Assignment 5".

 ## Assignment 6
-Assignment 6 is located under assignment 6 folder.
+Assignment 6 is written in python and knitted into HTML using Rmarkdown.
+The files are located under assignment 6 folder.